University of Alabama at Birmingham: Campus

-UAB is located on the Southside neighborhood of downtown Birmingham, Alabama, occupying more than 100 city blocks and surrounded by three historic district neighborhood including the Five Point South, Glen Iris, and the Southside.
+UAB is located in the Southside neighborhood of downtown Birmingham, Alabama, occupying more than 100 city blocks and surrounded by three historic neighborhoods: Five Points South, Glen Iris, and the Southside.
 There is a blend of public and private property inside the university limits.
 I-65, 10th, 11th, and 12th Avenues South, 22nd Street South, and 2nd Avenue South are the boundaries of UAB campus.
 The campus has more than 216 academic, residential, and recreational facilities spread across around 636 acre, or roughly 16 e6sqft of building area.

 The UAB strategic plan's pillars are supported by the campus master plan, which places an emphasis on innovative facilities and improved growth management.
-The campus master plan also includes the creation of eight zones concentration locations: Academics, Athletics & Recreation, Cultural, Hospital/Highlands, Residential, Research, Southern Research, and Support with overlapping zone areas of collaboration such as Academic, Research, and Hospital.
+The campus master plan also includes the creation of eight activity zones: Academics, Athletics & Recreation, Cultural, Hospital/Highlands, Residential, Research, Southern Research, and Support, with some overlapping zone areas of collaboration such as Academic, Research, and Hospital.
 Honors Hall, the Collat School of Business, the School of Nursing, University Hall, Gold Hall, McMahon Hall, McCallum Basic Health Science Building, Early Learning Center, and the Technology Innovation Center are amongst the recently completed building construction projects on the university.
 The Science and Engineering Complex's second phase project, the Altec/Styslinger Genomic Medicine & Data Sciences Building, the Marnix E. Heersink Institute for Biomedical Innovation Conference Center, Biomedical Research and Psychology Building, Unity Park, Department of Art and Art History, Cooper Green Mercy Health, University Emergency Department, Rehabilitation Pavilion, 14th Street Parking Deck, and the Southern Research Biotechnology Building are among the ongoing constructions in the university.
 Since 2013, about 1.1 e6sqft of new facilities have been added to UAB's footprint through the completion or ongoing development of 17 major university construction projects.